The Devil on G-String: Gameplay

-Main characters
+Characters

 The player assumes the role of Kyōsuke Azai (浅井京介, Azai Kyōsuke), the protagonist of The Devil on G-String and adopted son of a powerful yakuza boss.
 Though he acts kind and understanding in most social situations, this persona is a pretense used to hide his work as a highly intelligent and ruthless businessman.
 As the president of one of his father Gonzō's corporations, Kyōsuke employs brutal—and often illegal—business tactics in order to pay off a massive debt accruing intense interest.
-This debt is held against him by his father and is supposedly partially representative of the costs of raising him, "down to the last sheet of toilet paper."
+This debt is held against him by his father and is supposedly partially representative of the costs of raising him, "down to the last sheet of toilet paper".
 Due to Gonzō's abusive "education" and the severity of Kyōsuke's debt, he views money as the means, end, and purpose of life.
 Kyōsuke also notably loves classical music.